aecsocket/aeronet/README.md

 *Feature flag: `bevy`*

-Behind the `bevy` feature flag, this crate provides plugins for automatically processing a client and server transport via [`ClientTransportPlugin`] and [`ServerTransportPlugin`] respectively.
+This crate provides plugins for automatically processing a client and server transport via [`ClientTransportPlugin`] and [`ServerTransportPlugin`] respectively.
 These will automatically update the transports and send out events when e.g. a client connects, or a message is received.

 ## Conditioning